 Okay, say you don’t use your phone.
-Instead, the problem is you can’t switch of your thoughts – you find yourself lying in bed stressing about ev-ery-thing.
-What you do in this situation – and this also applies to using your phone – is you need to tell brain and body that you’re headed for bed, and it is time to switch off.
+Instead, the problem is you can’t switch off your thoughts – you find yourself lying in bed stressing about ev-ery-thing.
+What you need to do in this situation – and this also applies to using your phone – is you need to tell your brain and body that you’re headed for bed, and it is time to switch off.
 The thing is, you need to give your brain a bit of warning.

 The way you can prepare your brain is by having a bedtime ritual.
 The ritual will tell your brain “I am going to sleep soon, get ready to switch off the lights”.
 So do things like only have one lamp before you go to bed, brush your teeth, have a warm shower.
 You could also put on some soothing music on just before you climb under the covers.

 Next, make sure that you have as little stimulation as possible.
 So, do not look at a screen at least 30 minutes before you climb into bed.
 Don’t look at a screen while you are in bed.
 Try to read a book you enjoy, or you have always wanted to read.
 Something to distract your mind, but that isn’t going keep you awake.